Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-29-avalanche-post-consensus-pt.md

 ## Sobre o Avalanche

-Using a fast consensus protocol to do Pre-Consensus has been a long-standing item on the (and previously on the Bitcoin Cash roadmap).
-This is one of the improvements needed to power eCash to be a competitor and alternative to Central Bank Digital Currencies (CBDCs).
-When the appeared in 2018, eCash founder Amaury Séchet and the Bitcoin ABC team recognized that this new protocol was what they had been searching for, as it fulfilled the needed requirements.

-It should be noted that eCash's Avalanche implementation is completely separate and distinct from the AVAX Avalanche project.
-They have no connection, other than both using the protocol described in the Avalanche whitepaper.
-Avalanche on eCash is an entirely new implementation which had to be developed from scratch by the Bitcoin ABC team.

-In the case of eCash, Avalanche consensus is used for fast and live consensus needs, such as fast transaction finality.
-Proof-of-work based Nakamoto consensus is retained where it is superior, providing objective consensus criterion to enable decentralized node bootstrapping.

-For more info and to monitor development progress, see
-##
 Usar um protocolo de consenso rápido para fazer o pré-consenso tem sido um item de longa data no [roteiro do eCash](https://e.cash/roadmap-explained) (e anteriormente no roteiro do Bitcoin Cash).
 Esta é uma das melhorias necessárias para que o eCash seja um concorrente e uma alternativa às Moedas Digitais de Banco Central (CBDCs).
 Quando o [whitepaper do Avalanche](https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV) apareceu em 2018, o fundador do eCash, Amaury Séchet, e a equipe Bitcoin ABC reconheceram que esse novo protocolo era o que procuravam, pois atendia aos requisitos necessários.

 Deve-se notar que a implementação do Avalanche do eCash é completamente separada e distinta do projeto AVAX Avalanche.
 Eles não têm nenhuma conexão, exceto ambos usando o protocolo descrito no whitepaper do Avalanche.
 O Avalanche no eCash é uma implementação totalmente nova que teve que ser desenvolvida do zero pela equipe Bitcoin ABC.